Ajay-hb/Medical-Insurance-Cost-Prediction/README.md

 ## 🤖 Model

 - Built using **Scikit-learn Regression**
-- Learns patterns between health factors and cost
+- Learns relationships between health factors and insurance cost
-- Optimized for accuracy and interpretability
+- Designed for interpretability and accuracy

 ---

 ## 💻 How It Works

-1. User enters details
+1. User inputs personal details
 2. Model predicts insurance cost
-3. Risk level is evaluated
+3. System determines risk level
 4. Recommendations are generated
-5. Report is created
+5. PDF report is created

 ---